SanjayVyas/Regla/README.md

 ### Simplest RuleEngine

-Step 1: Create an empty RuleEngine
+1. Create an empty RuleEngine
-Step 2: Add a Rule (we are using Lambda here)
+2. Add a Rule (we are using Lambda here)
-Step 3: Run the rules
+3. Run the rules
-Step 4: Inspect Result graph
+4. Inspect Result graph
 ```C#
 class RulesEngineDemo
 {